william-heyland/php-fms-test/README.md

 - Fork <https://github.com/justdevelopit/php-fms-test>
 - Clone your repository
  - This is where you will document your progress and commit the project
-- Install PHP 5.3 or greater
+- Install PHP 5.3 or greater (PHP 5.4 is preferred)
+ - Alternatively create a virtual machine using Vagrant (<http://www.vagrantup.com/>) and PuPHPet (<https://puphpet.com/>)

 Task
 ----

-You will be creating a “File Management System”.
+You will be creating a "File Management System".

-You can use one of the following storage engines:

-- MySQL (Please provide a schema dump)
-- Flat file
+You may use a storage engine of your choice, for example MySQL, Sqlite or flat files.
+If you choose to use MySQL or another SQL database then please provide a schema dump.

 Your git repository has three interfaces, please use these interfaces as the foundation of the task.